Environmental effects of purchasing, consuming mislabeled fish

-Category: Environment Hits: 0Seafood is the world's most highly traded food commodity, and reports of seafood mislabeling have increased over the past decade.
+Category: Environment Hits: 3Seafood is the world's most highly traded food commodity, and reports of seafood mislabeling have increased over the past decade.
 However, proof of the environmental effects of mislabeled seafood has been scant as has research.
 So, researchers analyzed the impact of seafood mislabeling on marine population health, fishery management effectiveness, and habitats and ecosystems in the United States, the world's largest seafood importer.

 Read more https://www.sciencedaily.com/releases/2020/12/201222141524.htm